 Usually, it is just something you feel, but on occasion, someone will actually give you a warm fuzzy, a pom-pom with feet and antennae often with a heartfelt message attached.

 For Valentine’s Day this year, you can make your Valentines feel warm and fuzzy inside by presenting them with edible warm fuzzies – the kind that just might make your loved ones giggle, sigh, or even say “ahhh.”

 At first, I thought about dipping a doughnut hole in frosting and covering it in colored coconut, then coconut cream chocolate truffles came to mind, but I finally settled on making them out of cake balls, as I haven't really done too many of those projects and I know so many of you like to make them.
 You could even turn them into cake pops.

-It’s fun to add a personalize message to your warm fuzzies.
-Just print a sweet note on a strip of paper and attach it to it’s feet.
+It's fun to add a personalized message to your warm fuzzies.
+Just print a sweet note on a strip of paper and attach it to its feet.
 If you want to make something even more elaborate, add one of these sweet little fellows on top of a cupcake.
 I even designed a printable wrapper for that.